CyDragon80/node-xml-csharp-cereal/README.md

 # node-xml-csharp-cereal [![Build Status](https://travis-ci.org/CyDragon80/node-xml-csharp-cereal.svg?branch=master)](https://travis-ci.org/CyDragon80/node-xml-csharp-cereal)

 This a module to provide XML object serialization in Nodejs.
-It is meant to be at least somewhat compatible with XML from/to the C# XmlSerializer (not DataContractSerializer at this time).
+It is meant to be at least somewhat compatible with XML from/to the C# XmlSerializer (and DataContractSerializer with a little work).

 ## Motivation